TriplyDB/Documentation/docs/triply-db/index.md

   <dd>Type of the account, this can either be 'Organization' or 'User'.
 In the filter you can select a specific account type or 'All' account types.</dd>

   <dt>Display name</dt>
   <dd>The display name of the account, often an account has both a name and a display name.
-The display name is not limited to a specific set of characters, as it is not used an URL.
+The display name is not limited to a specific set of characters, as it is not used as an URL.
 You can order the table based on the alphanumeric ordering, and filter based on the sequence of characters appearing in the filter. </dd>

   <dt>Email</dt>
   <dd>The email address of the account.
 You can order the table based on the alphanumeric ordering, and filter based on the sequence of characters appearing in the filter. </dd>

   <dt>Created at</dt>
-  <dd>How long ago an account has been created.
+  <dd>How long ago an account was created.
 When you hover over the text you can see the precise moment an account is created.
 You can order accounts based on the moment of creation.</dd>

   <dt>Updated at</dt>
   <dd>How long ago an account has been updated with new metadata such as display name or password.
 When you hover over the text you can see the precise moment an account is last updated.
 You can order accounts based on the moment of updated at time.</dd>